RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 complication.
 An example of a transformation (for either the x or y coordinate) is given in [Figure 2].

-[Figure 2]: Transformation-Example-Cutout.pdf "An example of a linear transform of the shape f(x) = alpha*x + beta,
-that can be used to transform between data coordinates and screen coordinates."

 The x-transform needs to deal with dates, and any calculations involving calendars tend to get complicated quickly.
 For this assignment it is ok